StefanDima14/DevOps-Bootcamp-2025/Serverless/to-do-app/README.md

 - **Check DynamoDB:**
   - Go to the AWS Console: `DynamoDB` -> `Tables` -> `todo-table-dev`.
   - Click "Explore table items".
-  - You should see the new item `"task": "Buy milk and bread"`.
+  - You should see the new item `"task": "My First Test Todo"`.

 ![dynamoDB](images/dynamoDB.png)